George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-function-pointers.md

 To use function pointers, identify the static functions that you want Burst to compile and do the following:

-1. Add a `[BurstCompile]` attribute to these functions
+1. Add a `[BurstCompile]` attribute to these functions.
 1. Add a `[BurstCompile]` attribute to the containing type.
-This helps the Burst compiler find the static methods that have `[BurstCompile]` attribute
+This helps the Burst compiler find the static methods that have the `[BurstCompile]` attribute.
-1. Declare a delegate to create the "interface" of these functions
+1. Declare a delegate to create the "interface" of these functions.
-1. Add a `[MonoPInvokeCallbackAttribute]` attribute to the functions.
-You need to add this so that IL2CPP works with these functions.
+1. Add a `[MonoPInvokeCallbackAttribute]` attribute to the functions to make them compatible with IL2CPP.
 For example:

     ```c#
     // Instruct Burst to look for static methods with [BurstCompile] attribute